What Is The Definition Of A Competent Person

 Designation Happens at the Employer Level

 OSHA doesn't certify competent people.
-In real terms, your employer does.
-That means the company — not a third party, not a training provider — decides who meets the standard.
+Because of that, that means the company — not a third party, not a training provider — decides who meets the standard.
+Your employer does.
 They're the ones on the hook if it's wrong.

 Smart employers document it.
-Now, not a generic "John is competent. " A specific written designation: *John is designated as the competent person for excavation and trenching on Project X, effective [date], based on [training, experience, demonstrated ability].
+That said, not a generic "John is competent. " A specific written designation: *John is designated as the competent person for excavation and trenching on Project X, effective [date], based on [training, experience, demonstrated ability].

-That documentation matters.
-Not for OSHA's filing cabinet — for yours.
-Here's the thing — when the inspector asks "who's the competent person? " and "how did you determine that?", you need an answer better than "he's been here a long time.
+That documentation matters. " and "how did you determine that?Still, when the inspector asks "who's the competent person?
+Not for OSHA's filing cabinet — for yours. ", you need an answer better than "he's been here a long time.

 Training Is Necessary But Not Sufficient

 A 30-hour OSHA card doesn't make you competent.
 A competent person course doesn't either.
 They're inputs.
-Practically speaking, evidence.
+Evidence.
 Pieces of the puzzle.

 What actually builds competence?

 Some companies use a mentorship model.
 New competent persons shadow experienced ones for a set period.
-Still, they inspect together.
+They inspect together.
 They discuss borderline calls.
 They build the judgment that no classroom can teach.

 Inspection Cadence Matters

 A competent person isn't a one-and-done designation.
-Because of that, daily for excavations.
 The standards require frequent and regular inspections.
-Even so, before each shift for scaffolds.
+Daily for excavations.
+Before each shift for scaffolds.
 Before each use for fall protection.

 "Frequent and regular" isn't a suggestion.
-Also, it's the mechanism that turns authority into action.
+It's the mechanism that turns authority into action.
 Now, if you're designated but never show up, you're not functioning as a competent person.
 You're just a name on a spreadsheet.

 Common Mistakes / What Most People Get Wrong

 I've watched this play out across hundreds of job sites.
-Same patterns.
+Even so, same patterns.
 Every time.

 Mistake 1: Confusing "Competent Person" with "Qualified Person"